 *Pay it off over time if you can’t pay right now.

 *The Landlord cannot take any rent payments from your guarantee/bond, in light of the recent Government announcement as of 7 April 2020.

 *Be sure that any offer is subject to government directives as they’re constantly changing.

 *Document your agreement to stay protected.
 If you and your landlord both agree to a variation on your lease, make sure it’s properly recorded in writing to avoid future disputes or misunderstandings as to what you jointly agreed upon.
 Go team!

 Little side note.
 I’ve created a handy template letter for you if you need some assistance in approaching your landlord kindly yet confidently: Landlord Letter Download

 Got it?
 Good.
 Now I’m giving you a big, fat virtual hug and cheering you on from afar.
-If you want to chat or if you have any questions, jump on over to the Foundd Legal COVID-19 Facebook Group or schedule a chat free of charge.
+If you want to chat or if you have any questions, jump on over to the Foundd Legal COVID-19 Facebook Group or schedule a chat.
 I’m here for you. x